Learning Portal Coordinator: Meredith Hale

 Webinars and Lunchtime Chats

 The Education Subcommittee develops and hosts webinars and lunchtime chats on a diverse range of topics important to art information professionals.
 Webinar recordings and chat transcripts are made available on the ARLIS/NA Learning Portal.
+Members can also organize a webinar or virtual meeting.

 National Digital Stewardship Residency Art